EffieChantzi/COMBImageDL/README.md

 ```

 #### MATLAB Users
-Open MATLAB, go to APPS and install the COMBImageDL application, which is located under "\MATLAB Users" in the current GitHub repository.
+Open MATLAB, go to APPS and install the COMBImageDL application ("COMBImageDL.mlappinstall"), which you can find under "\MATLAB Users" in the current GitHub repository.

 #### Non-MATLAB Users
 The standalone desktop application for non-MATLAB users can be found [here](https://drive.google.com/file/d/18eZ_P8LaL62UjEqfA8XOoGtb7nG-cI55/view?usp=sharing).
 Download the "MyAppInstaller_mcr.zip" file, unzip it and install the application by launching the program file "MyAppInstaller_mcr.exe".
 Follow the instructions of the wizard.
-Once the installation is complete, you can find COMBImageDL on yourinstalled Windows Apps and thus, you are ready to use it.
+Once the installation is complete, you can find COMBImageDL on the same list as the rest of your installed Windows Apps and thus, you are ready to use it.

 #### Run COMBImageDL (MATLAB and non-MATLAB Users)
 See videos below for how to employ COMBImageDL with the data from the exhaustive *in vitro* evaluation of the CUSP9 protocol and reproduce the corresponding results.
 In case you want to run COMBImageDL with newly generated data, you have first to segment the corresponding label-free live-cell imaging data with the the slighlty modified version of U-Net that COMBImage is using.
 The trained network as well as all required MATLAB scripts are provided under "\UNet Segmentation" in the current GitHub repository.